bbarnes4318/pvn-voice/src/website-content/README.md

 ---

 This content was developed based on best practices for SaaS and B2B websites, with specific optimization for VoIP service providers.
-It's designed to highlight PVN Dialer's unique value proposition while addressing common customer pain points and search intent.
+It's designed to highlight PVN Voice's unique value proposition while addressing common customer pain points and search intent.